janakaras/docker-in-the-cloud/Report.md

 Open 54.80.67.161:5004.
 You will be on the homepage.

 ##### Available commands

+Add the following paths to the base URL:

 * **apartments** Microservice: Home with *.../apartments*
 * **apartments** Microservice: Add apartments with *.../apartments/add?name=...&size=...)"*